Illyism/saasbooks/README.md

 ## Why Open Source?

+SaaSBooks is 100% free and open source.
 We believe financial tools should be:

 1. **Transparent** - You should know exactly how your financial data is processed
 2. **Customizable** - Every SaaS business has unique needs
-3. **Affordable** - Financial clarity shouldn't cost $300/month
+3. **Accessible** - Financial clarity should be available to all SaaS businesses, not just those who can afford $300/month tools

 ## Supporting SaaSBooks